specterLabsHub/my-talk/apps/docs/docs/embed/html-javascript.md

 ## Popup

-You can get the popup HTML and Javascript code by clicking on the "HTML & Javascript" button in the "Share" tab of your typebot.
+You can get the popup HTML and Javascript code by clicking on the "HTML & Javascript" button in the "Share" tab of your MyTalk.

 Here is an example: